-Changing Engine Crankcase Oil/Oil Filter
+Changing Engine Crankcase Oil

-Change the engine crankcase oil after every 50 hours of operation and the oil filter after every 100 hours of operation as follows:
+Change the engine crankcase oil after every 50 hours of operation as follows:

 - Park the mower on a level surface with the engine stopped.
 The engine oil should be warm before draining.
-If not warm from operation, start the engine and run a few minutes to warm the oil. - 2.
-Before removing the dipstick, clean the area around it to keep any dirt or debris out of the engine. - 3.
-Remove the dipstick and oil drain plug, and drain oil into a suitable container.
-Be sure to allow ample time for complete drainage. - 4.
-Before removing the oil filter, clean the area around the filter to keep dirt and debris out of the engine. - 5.
-Remove the old oil filter and wipe off the filter mounting surface on the engine.
+If not warm from operation, start the engine and run a few minutes to warm the oil. - Before removing the dipstick, clean the area around it to keep any dirt or debris out of the engine. - Remove the dipstick and oil drain plug, and drain oil into a suitable container.
+Be sure to allow ample time for complete drainage.

-Oil Drain, Dipstick (Oil Fill), and Oil Filter Locations (view from lower left side of tractor)
+Oil Drain and Dipstick (Oil Fill) Locations (View from Lower Left Side of Tractor)